 Lets look at the stats column

 This column shows you how many e-mail accounts you have, your Home Directory and much more.
 If you look at the bottom of the stats column, you’ll see your PHP version, Perl version and MySQL version.

 Click the “Server Information” link, typically above the statistics column, to see more details about whats going on with the server such as load, running services, and how much RAM is being used in the system.
-Good information is in the Server Information area such as the following details:
+Some additional information can be found in the Server Information area such as the following details:

 - Server Information